- Ride the easy going way marked River Danube Cycle Path

 From the colourful Bavarian city of Passau, flat, easy going cycle paths lead you to the famous Schlögener Loop and through the enchanting Slovakian capital of Bratisalva.
 Journey through the Blue Danube where fairy-tale castles pepper the riverbanks and Western Europe meets Eastern in stunning city of Budapest.
 Indulge in the sweet treats of Vienna’s café culture and sail through the vineyards of the Wachau Valley to round off a delightful week of cycling and cruising the River Danube.

 If you have time to spare before boarding, the historic Bavarian city of Passau is a delight to explore.
-The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces, promenades and romantic lanes.
-Boarding will be in the late afternoon and there will be plenty of opportunity to enjoy a drink with your fellow cyclists on arrival.
+The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces, promenades, and romantic lanes.
+Boarding will be in the late afternoon and there will be plenty of opportunities to enjoy a drink with your fellow cyclists on arrival.

-The picturesque and historic Austrian market town of Engelhartszell is famous for its Trappist monastery.
-The traffic-free Danube cycle path heads downstream, to the impressive Schlögener Loop, where the river makes a dramatic about-turn of 180 degrees.
+The picturesque and historic Austrian market town of Engelhartszell is famous for its Trappist Monastery.
+The traffic-free Danube Cycle Path heads downstream, to the impressive Schlögener Loop, where the river makes a dramatic about-turn of 180 degrees.
 Your boat meets you later in the day at the market town of Aschach.
-Guests will enjoy dinner before retiring to their cabins as the boat sails into the night from Austria to Slovakia and to the town of Devin.
+Enjoy dinner before retiring to your cabin as the boat sails into the night from Austria to Slovakia and to the town of Devin.

 Today you’ll be cycling along the former ‘Iron Curtain’ to the Imperial Palace of Hof.
 The next section of the ride takes cyclists to the Slovakian capital of Bratislava, which is stunningly located at the foot of the Carpathian Mountains.
-In the evening, there is an optional rail tour and walkabout in Bratislava or alternatively you can relax in the comforts of your floating hotel.
+In the evening, there is an optional tour to see the illuminated castle that towers over the city and a tour of Bratislava (bookable on board), or alternatively, you can relax in the comforts of your floating hotel.

 Day 4: Budapest to Szentendre